- What is the Survey on Language Uses of the Population?

 Likewise, the obligation for statistical secret is also extended to the publication of the results, meaning that both Idescat and the other organisations forming part of the Statistical System of Catalonia must take special care to ensure that individual information cannot be deduced from the tabulated information that is published.

-Given the public interest, established by the Parliament of Catalonia, of all the the statistics included in the Statistical Plan of Catalonia, cooperation by both citizens and companies in responding to questionnaires is legally binding in order to ensure an appropriate number of responses and, in consequence, reliable statistical results (chapter 5 of the Law on Statistics in Catalonia).
+Given the public interest, established by the Parliament of Catalonia, of all the the statistics included in the Statistical Plan of Catalonia, cooperation by both citizens and companies in responding to questionnaires is legally binding in order to ensure an appropriate number of responses and, in consequence, reliable statistical results (chapter 5 of the Statistical Law of Catalonia).

 The survey is conducted by means of a methodology that combines an Internet questionnaire, telephone or person-to-person interviews.